 If a Record contains

-http_url or another field that contains an URL, CSE parses the URL and creates attributes to contain the URL components, like the protocol and top level domain fields.
+http_url or another field that contains an URL, Cloud SIEM parses the URL and creates attributes to contain the URL components, like the protocol and top level domain fields.

-For both URLs and domains, CSE adds a set of enrichment attributes to Records, such as entropy calculations for the FQDN and root domain, the Alexa ranking, and so on.
+For both URLs and domains, Cloud SIEM adds a set of enrichment attributes to Records, such as entropy calculations for the FQDN and root domain, the Alexa ranking, and so on.

 The name of each added attribute is formed by appending an underscore plus a string that identifies the enrichment attribute to the original attribute name.
 For example, the attributes added to a Record that contains

 http_url, will look like

 http_url_alexaRank, and so on.

 Cloud SIEM’s Match List feature allows you to leverage lists of important identifiers that, if they exist in an incoming message, indicate the message should be exempt from ordinary rule processing, or treated differently in some way.
 Typically, Match Lists are used to define “allow lists” of items, like IP addresses, URLs, and hostnames.
 Many Cloud SIEM rules reference Match Lists; the lists are predefined, and you populate them with indicators that exist in your environment.

 For example, vulnerability scanners often set off false alarms in security data, as they intentionally mimic the behavior of an attacker.
 Given that this behavior is safe and expected, you don’t want scanner activities to fire a rule.
 That’s what a Match List is for.
 A Cloud SIEM analyst can populate a Match List called “vuln_scanners” that contains the IP addresses of your scanners.

 Cloud SIEM compares the contents of every message to your Match Lists.
 When it finds a match, it appends fields two fields to the Record: